rtxx/scripts/packy/README.md

 Packy can check for updates for all installed AUR packages, but ***cannot*** update them automatically.
 Maybe in the future, but to me, it's not a priority, as I limit the use of AUR to a minimum.

+Packy downloads and install missing dependencies (not packy but makepkg) but it ***cannot*** automatically install dependencies from AUR, meaning that we need to install them manually with packy -Dx.

+Packy can ***only*** install 1 package at a time.
+Maybe in the future, but its a bit out of the scope of the script.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->